-During our weekend in Dubrovnik, a running race called Du Motion was organised.
-It was lovely to see it because a part of it went on the walls of Dubrovnik.
+During our two days in Dubrovnik, a running race called Du Motion was organised.
+It was impressive to see it because a part of it went along the walls of Dubrovnik.
 And, people were running on them while we were exploring the city.
-Because of the same reason, public transport wasn’t operating in the city centre during the morning hours on Sunday, and we were forced to take a walk from our hotel to the old town of Dubrovnik.
+For the same reason, public transport wasn’t operating in the city centre during the morning hours on Sunday.
+We were forced to take a walk from our hotel to the old town of Dubrovnik.

-After having a coffee next to the Ploče Gate and Dubrovnik’s port, we wanted to explore another gem of Dubrovnik – the Lovrijenac Fort or St. Lawrence Fortress.
+After having a coffee next to the Ploče Gate and Dubrovnik’s port, we explored another gem of Dubrovnik – the Lovrijenac Fort or St. Lawrence Fortress.
 It was built in the 11th century on the 37 metres high cliff, within three months only.
-It was protecting Dubrovnik from the sea, but it was also defending its Pile Gate.
-It was interesting to learn that the thickness of the walls facing the sea is some 12 metres, while the walls towards the city are only 60 centimetres thick.
+The reason behind it was to protect Dubrovnik from the sea, but it also defended its Pile Gate.
+It was interesting to learn that the thickness of the walls facing the sea is some 12 metres.
+In contrast, the walls towards the city are only 60 centimetres thick.

-Today it’s one of the locations of Dubrovnik Summer Festival and each summer it’s becoming a stage for Shakespeare’s Hamlet performance.
+Today it’s one of the Dubrovnik Summer Festival locations, and each year it’s becoming a stage for Shakespeare’s Hamlet performance.

 After a quick lunch, we continued to explore the Old Town of Dubrovnik.
 Medieval Franciscan monastery and church are beautiful and peaceful places located right in the heart of the city.
-There is a lovely cloister with some Mediterranean plants in it.
+The monastery is home to a lovely cloister with some Mediterranean plants in it.
 But the highlight of it is the old pharmacy established back in 1317.
 It’s the third oldest still functioning pharmacy in the world.

 After relaxing at the tranquil cloister surrounded by some beautiful trees, we continued towards one of the most beautiful palaces in Dubrovnik – the Rector’s Palace.
 During the time of the Republic of Ragusa, it was used as a seat of the small council and the rector of Dubrovnik.

 Today, it’s home to the Cultural History Museum, and I’m definitely recommending visiting it.
-It’s a great place to learn about Dubrovnik’s history and everyday life back in the time.
-There was a temporary exhibition about the historical furniture while we were there and it was so interesting to see it and get an idea of how some of those beautiful houses in Dubrovnik were furnished throughout the history.
-Visit to this museum is included in Dubrovnik Card.
+It’s a great place to learn about Dubrovnik’s history and everyday life.
+There was a temporary exhibition about historical furniture while we were there.
+It was so interesting to see it and get an idea of how some of those beautiful houses in Dubrovnik were furnished throughout the time.
+A visit to this museum is included in Dubrovnik Card.